 The NZMSC, based at Portobello, was opened in 1998 and incorporated the public aquarium (New Zealand's first public marine aquarium, dating back to the 1930s).
-In 2012 the main aquarium closed to the public for renovation, but the NZMSC continues to run education programmes in its newer facilities on the Portobello site.
+In 2012 the main aquarium closed to the public and was demolished in 2016 to make way for the new teaching laboratory.
+There is no longer a public aquarium at Portobello, but the NZMSC continues to run education programmes in the newer facilities on the Portobello site.

-The facility offers a fully equipped laboratory, a seminar room, marine aquarium tanks, marine displays, computers, and catering facilities.
+The facility offers fully equipped laboratories, a seminar room, marine aquarium tanks, marine displays, computers, and catering facilities.

-The Department of Marine Science oversees five vessels in safe ship management which are available for research and teaching activities.
+The Department of Marine Science oversees four vessels in safe ship management which are available for research and teaching activities.

-The University owns field stations on Stewart Island and in Deep Cove, Doubtful Sound, Fiordland .
-For more information or to join our booking system, please email Julie-Anne Parsons.
+The University owns field stations on Stewart Island and in Deep Cove, Doubtful Sound, Fiordland.

 We often mount multi-user expeditions, so please register your interest and options for potential vessel or field station sharing (even if you don't think you can raise the funds to cover a full expedition but have a research interest), to enable us to bring a team together to help share costs.